The model theory of Commutative Near Vector Spaces: Introduction

 \section{Introduction}

-In \cite{Andre}, the concept of a vector space, is generalized by Andr\'e to a structure comprising a bit more non-linearity, the so-called near vector space.
+In \cite{Andre}, the concept of a vector space, is generalised by Andr\'e to a structure comprising a bit more non-linearity, the so-called near-vector space.
 This consists of a commutative group $V$ with a set $F$ of endomorphisms of $V$.
-In \cite{vdWalt2} van der Walt showed how to construct an arbitrary finite-dimensional near vector space, using a finite number of near-fields, all having isomorphic `multiplicative' semigroups.
+In \cite{vdWalt2} Van der Walt showed how to construct an arbitrary finite-dimensional near-vector space, using a finite number of near-fields, all having isomorphic `multiplicative' semigroups.
 In \cite{HowM1} this construction is used to characterize all finite-dimensional near-vector spaces over $\mathbb F_p$, where $p$ is a prime.
-These results were extended to all finite dimension near vector spaces over arbitrary finite fields in \cite{HowM2}.
-Near vector spaces have been used in cryptography (see \cite{NT_NVS}) and to construct an interesting new class of planar nearrings (see \cite{planar}).
-Our aim in this paper is to use Model theory to add to the theory and understanding of near vector spaces.
+These results were extended to all finite-dimensional near-vector spaces over arbitrary finite fields in \cite{HowM2}.
+Near-vector spaces have been used in many applications, including in cryptography \cite{NT_NVS} and in interesting examples of classes of planar near-rings \cite{planar}.
+Our aim in this paper is to use model theory to add to the theory and understanding of near-vector spaces.

 In section 2 the basic facts and definitions are established.
-We attempt to give sufficient background for the paper to be self contained for both those near vector space experts that are new to model theory and vice versa.
-In section 3 we consider commutative near vector spaces (i.e. composition of functions in $F$ is commutative).
+We attempt to give sufficient background for the paper to be self contained for both those near-vector space experts that are new to model theory and vice versa.
+In section 3 we consider commutative near-vector spaces (i.e. composition of functions in $F$ is commutative).
 Although there are many examples where this is not the case , there are several nice conclusions that can be drawn in the case where $F$ is commutative.
-We show that regular near vector spaces are in fact vector spaces over $(F, \circ, +_u)$ where here the addition is that induced by any member of the quasi-kernel.
-We use this to show that any commutative near vector space decomposes into `blocks', each of which will be a vector space over a field whose base set is $F$.
-We give a surprising example, where the induced fields have different characteristic and we also clarify the statement in \cite{Andre}, regarding when a near vector space is a vector space.
+We show that regular near-vector spaces are in fact vector spaces over $(F, \circ, +_u),$ where here the addition is that induced by any member of the quasi-kernel.
+This is used to show that any commutative near-vector space decomposes into `blocks', each of which will be a vector space over a field whose base set is $F$.
+We give a surprising example, where the induced fields have different characteristic and also clarify the statement in \cite{Andre}, regarding when a near-vector space is a vector space.